Gerry Kelly: Political career

 Upon leaving prison, Kelly became actively involved in politics, becoming a leading member of Sinn Féin.
 Kelly and fellow Sinn Féin member Martin McGuinness both engaged in protracted secret negotiations with representatives of the British Government from 1990 until 1993.
 Kelly also published a collection of poetry, Words from a Cell, in 1989.

 Kelly played a role in the Northern Ireland peace process negotiations that led to the Good Friday Agreement on 10 April 1998.
 In promoting the peace process he had talks with Nelson Mandela, Thabo Mbeki, Bill Clinton, Tony Blair and Bertie Ahern.

 On 27 June 1998, he was elected to the Northern Ireland Assembly.
 He was Deputy Chair of the Social Development Committee in the 1998-2003 Assembly, and is currently Sinn Féin Spokesperson for Policing and Justice, and a political member of the Northern Ireland Policing Board.

 In 2013, aged 60, Kelly was criticised by other MLAs (Members of the Legislative Assembly) in Northern Ireland, for holding on to the front of a Police Service of Northern Ireland vehicle, as it drove away with him during a protest in his constituency.

 Kelly was a Sinn Féin representative during the talks chaired by Richard Haass in 2013 on contentious issues in Northern Ireland.

+Kelly brought libel proceedings against a journalist who had talked in two 2019 radio interviews about the 1983 prison officer shooting.
+His case was dismissed by the Belfast High Court in January 2024 as "scandalous, frivolous and vexatious".